Hoku Pa'a

 March 12, 2006

 Sometimes it is a little hard to find a crew to go out in February or March.
 Today was an exception.
 I was anxious to go out and play with my newly installed autopilot.
 Janelle agreed to go out on cloudy and cool afternoon.
 We motored out of Tyee about 3:00pm and set the sails.
-We were hardly doing two knots when we were surprised by a pod of dolphins.
-For the next ten minutes we were treated to a water show on the bow of the boat.

 As the sun got a little lower on the horizon, I could hear Janelle's teeth start to clatter so I thought it best to head home.
 She went to sleep to the purr of the Atomic 4 as we headed home.
 Not bad for a winter sail.